sinsay/formula_rlang/README.md

 # Overview

-tracefull_lang can parse an expression to an syntax tree, and then you can execute it whenever you want. it **keep's an environment for every expression**, so you can use it as **as an calculator or dynamic language tool** on rust, withh dynamic ability!
+traceful_lang can parse an expression to an syntax tree, and then you can execute it whenever you want. it **keep's an environment for every expression**, so you can use it as **as an calculator or dynamic language tool** on rust, withh dynamic ability!